-The disintegration of our trauma identity creates a sense of ‘not-knowing’ who we really are.
+The disintegration of our trauma identity creates a sense of ‘not-knowing who we really are.
 You feel light and free, the pain and intrusive memories no longer gnaw away your soul.
 But it feels strange.
 You just don’t know what to feel and how to react.
 You feel like a baby again learning to navigate the world and relationships.

 We are present in the Now but are not sure WHO exactly is present.

 Even though we want to let go of our past it can be hard to make a swift shift to a new identity.
-Daily relational dynamics could quickly send us back to our old way of functioning if we get stressed, challenged or triggered.
+Daily relational dynamics could quickly send us back to our old way of functioning if we get stressed, challenged, or triggered.

 Remission – Avoiding/ Managing Triggers

 A cancer patient who is in remission has to take care not to trigger the cancer cells which may still be lurking within her body.
-She has to take precautions to avoid things which could precipitate a relapse.
+She has to take precautions to avoid things that could precipitate a relapse.
 Same with those of us who have healed our trauma.
-We have take steps to avoid being triggered into our old state of mind.
+We have to take steps to avoid being triggered into our old state of mind.
 All it takes for us to fall into the dark hole is a word, a tone of voice, a smell, a sensation, a face, a place, or any situation or thing that causes you to feel unsettled or fearful.

 Awareness is the best self-protection.
 We need to avoid situations or people that we know will push our buttons.
 Or we need to know when to walk away.

-My never fail strategy is to put on my headphones and listen to healing sound music.
+My never-fail strategy is to put on my headphones and listen to healing sound music.
 Getting back to our new mental state asap is important if we want to continue being in our new healed state.
 This period is critical for the re-wiring of our brain to its new state.

 Survivors Need To Remember To Practice Emotional First Aid To Avoid Getting Re-traumatized